kevintruong/til/RPC,-Part-1:-Introduction-to-Remote-Procedure-Calls.md

 Google Protocol Buffers is an open-source efficient binary protocol that places a strong emphasis on high throughput with low CPU overhead and minimal memory copying.
 Implementations exist for multiple languages including Go, Python, C++ and C. This means client and server stub code in multiple languages can be generated from the .proto specification file to marshall data to and from a binary stream.

-The
 Google Protocol Buffers reduces the versioning problem by ignoring unknown fields that are present in a message.
+See the introduction to Protocol Buffers for more information.

 [[https://developers.google.com/protocol-buffers/docs/overview]]